C. M. Shafi Sami

-CM Shafi Sami (born 27 January 1942) is a Bangladeshi diplomat.
+CM Shafi Sami (born 27 January 1942) is a retired Bangladeshi diplomat.
 He was selected as an adviser of the caretaker government of Bangladesh under President Iajuddin Ahmed and resigned after about a month with three other advisers Hasan Mashhud Chowdhury, Akbar Ali Khan and Sultana Kamal.
 According to Sheikh Hasina, they failed to discharge their constitutional responsibilities in the name of crackdown on corruption.

 Early life

 Sami was born on 27 January 1942 to Abdus Sami Chowdhury, a District and Sessions Court judge, and Roshan Ara Chowdhury, daughter of Khan Bahadur Abdul Hai Chowdhury.
 He belonged to the Chowdhuries of Bahadurpur, an Islamised branch of the Pal family of Panchakhanda.

 Sami passed his matriculation from Jamalpur Government College and intermediate exam from MC College in Sylhet.
 He got his bachelor's and master's in physics from the University of Dhaka in 1962 and 1963 respectively.
 He joined Pakistan Civil Service in 1966.
 Prior to that he also worked at Pakistan Atomic Energy Commission (PAEC) and East Pakistan University of Engineering and Technology for a while.